-Red tail loop — 3.0 Miles — Natural — Moderate
+Red Trail Loop — 3.0 Miles — Natural — Moderate

-White tail loop — 0.6 Miles — Natural — Easy
+White Trail Loop — 0.6 Miles — Natural — Easy

 Along the paved picnic loop, views of the lake are fantastic for migrating and wintering water birds.
 In late afternoon sunlight coots, geese, loons, grebes, cormorants and many bay ducks can be seen.
 In the shallows and swampy areas adjacent to the south and north sides of State Highway 79, marsh ducks congregate.
-More lake views are possible from any shoreline opening and from behind cabin 4 and 5, and wintering Bald Eagles are a common sight.
+More lake views are possible from any shoreline opening and from behind Cabins 4 and 5, and wintering bald eagles are a common sight.